-Online giving options are simple no matter what your cause is or who your donors are.
+Online giving or e-giving options are simple no matter what your cause is or who your donors are.
 Not only is it easier but also secure.
 Institutions of faith and religion are no exception.
 While traditional way of collecting offerings at churches still stand, the ability to donate online and through your phone remotely has greatly increased collecting efficiency.

 Technology is changing habits.
 According to the U.S. Census Bureau’s report, the age group of 18-49 years makes up the major part of the population of our society today, about 63 percent.
 And in future, as this generation moves into middle age they will bring along their knowledge of technology to make their life easier.
 This will have a significant effect on the collection capability of the churches, which for the time being are dependent only on weekly church attendance.